Seattle Public Schools Celebrates Pride Month

-SPS students, staff, and families are invited to join the June 26 celebration.
+Students, staff, and families are invited to join Seattle Public Schools in the June 25 PRIDE Parade.
 Those participating in the procession will meet prior to the parade’s start time to decorate posters and start staging on 4th Avenue.

 At 11 a.m., the parade will begin its route north along 4th Avenue between Union and the Seattle Center, where the party will continue with family-friendly festivities that include music, booths, food, and fun!

 For more information, visit the Seattle Pride website.